Liliac (band): History

 Their father Florin was born in Transylvania, Romania.
 He worked as a music producer for many years.
 He started the siblings playing music, drove them to their lessons and also started the band.
 Circa June 2022 they have produced two albums.
-During the COVID epidemic, they moved their base from Los Angeles to Atlanta.
+During the COVID pandemic, they moved their base from Los Angeles to Atlanta.
 They were a common sight performing at the Santa Monica Pier for several years while building their fan base.
 Eventually they were "kicked out" because they were drawing crowds that were too large.
 Florin also manages the band.